-Kungsleden has a loan/value policy of 50%.
-To maintain this financial policy, the company is prepared to cut dividends, dispose of assets, amortise debt, reduce its development programme and, to a lesser extent, issue equity, as it has carried out two rights issues in recent years.
-Kungsleden cancelled the dividend payment in 2020 because of the coronavirus outbreak, sending a strong message that the company protects its balance sheet when needed.
-Its Moody's-adjusted effective leverage, defined as total debt in relation to total assets, is likely to be below 50% during 2020-21.
+Kungsleden announced in February 2021 a change of the public net loan/value policy from 50% to 45%.
+We view the revised more restrictive LTV target as credit positive because it indicates Kungsleden's intention to maintain lower leverage over time than we previously expected.
+To maintain this financial policy, the company is prepared to cut dividends, dispose of assets, amortise debt, reduce its development programme and, to a lesser extent, issue equity, as it has carried out two rights issues, the last one in 2017.
+Kungsleden canceled the dividend payment in 2020 because of the coronavirus outbreak, sending a strong message that the company protects its balance sheet when needed.
+They subsequently paid out dividend and repurchased shares in total amount of SEK472m (SEK513m in 2019) on the back of strong operating performance in the year.

+Kungsleden's Moody's-adjusted effective leverage, defined as total debt in relation to total assets, is likely to be between 46-47% during 2021-22.
 This ratio maps into the Baa score on our methodology scorecard.

-The company's Moody's-adjusted net debt/EBITDA was a high 11.6x as of March 2020, partly reflecting its involvement in development projects, which require capital but do not generate EBITDA yet.
+The company's Moody's-adjusted net debt/EBITDA was a high 11.5x as of June 2021, partly reflecting its involvement in development projects, which require capital but do not generate EBITDA yet.
 In addition, the company has divested high-yielding, nonstrategic properties and acquired lower-yielding properties with greater long-term rental value growth potential as part of its business strategy.
 However, because of the rapid and significant market value increases for most real estate companies in the past three years, we place emphasis on net debt/EBITDA.
-The rental revenue element in Kungsleden's value adjustment increased to about 63% in Q1 2020.
+The rental revenue element in Kungsleden's value adjustment was around 47% in 2020 and 53% in H1 2021.
 This trend is important because in the initial stage of the property cycle, this factor is low and increases over time and will initially offset increasing yields to some extent.
 Rental levels have increased the most in the Stockholm area and consequently property companies with most exposure to this area will have a higher degree of rental revenue in their yield compression.
 Although market values will stabilise or eventually fall, property companies' rental revenue will continue to rise for a period because of a lag effect.
-As of December 2019, 98.8% of Kungsleden's rental value was indexed to inflation.
+As of December 2020, 99.1% of Kungsleden's rental value was indexed to inflation (excl. parking and residential).

 Kungsleden has a diversified funding mix, consisting of commercial paper, loans from commercial banks and mortgage banks, private placements, and bonds.
-As of March 2020, it had SEK6.6 billion in bank debt, SEK2.8 billion in mortgage loans, SEK1.1 in private placements, SEK7.3 billion in senior unsecured bonds and SEK0.4 billion in commercial paper outstanding.
+As of June 2021, it had SEK6.2 billion in bank debt, SEK3.1 billion in mortgage loans, SEK1.1 in private placements, SEK9.2 billion in senior unsecured bonds and no commercial paper outstanding.

-However, we expect Kungsleden's bonds, including commercial paper, to represent around 40% of total debt in the next 12-18 months.
-Kungsleden has increased its SEK5 billion MTN programme to SEK12 billion to extend its debt maturities and continuously repay secured debt.
-The first bond issuance closed in the last quarter of 2017, with two additional issuances in early 2018.
-Kungsleden's refinancing needs during 2019-20 include SEK0.4 billion of commercial paper (fully backed by a revolving credit facility [RCF] maturing in 2023) and no bonds falling due in 2020.
-The heavy bond issuance increased the unencumbered assets to above 32.1% as of March 2020 from a very low 2% as of September 2017.
+Kungsleden has increased its SEK5 billion MTN programme to SEK15 billion to extend its debt maturities and continuously repay secured debt.
+Kungsleden's refinancing needs during 2021 and 2022 include SEK1.3bn and SEK2.2bn of bonds respectively.
+The heavy bond issuance increased the unencumbered assets to above 33% as of June 2021 from a very low 2% as of September 2017.

-Most of the funding currently through secured bank borrowings SEK million as of March 2020
+Most of the funding currently through secured bank borrowings SEK million as of June 2021

 Kungsleden's own debt have different sets of covenants.
-ICR > 1.5x and equity/total assets > 15% at the group level.
+ICR > 1.5x and equity/total assets > 20% at the group level and LTV ratio not to exceeding 65%.
 The company has adequate capacity under its financial covenants.
 This covenant package is standard for Swedish real estate companies.
 Kungsleden has no covenants in the MTN documentation.